Château de Meudon: 18th century

 At the death of the Dauphin in 1711, the castle was still perfectly maintained, since the Bâtiments du Roi (King's Buildings) administered it.
 Nevertheless, until the death of Louis XIV, no member of the royal family returned to Meudon, as a result of the remarks made by Louis XIV the day after the death of Monseigneur his son, wishing that the new Dauphin, Louis, Duke of Burgundy, make no more trips to Meudon.
-The Marquis de Sourches on the 17th of April, 1711 noted that "Meudon was completely emptied and that all the furnishings were taken to the King's furniture storehouse."
+The Marquis de Sourches on 17 April 1711 noted that "Meudon was completely emptied and that all the furnishings were taken to the King's furniture storehouse."

 On 17 May 1717, the Tsar Peter the Great, accompanied by Prince Francis II Rákóczi and the Marshal de Tessé, visited Meudon and rode horses in the gardens.

 On May 16, 1718, Madame de Ventadour organized a fireworks show for Louis XV, who visited Meudon two or three times a week all that summer.
 On the following June 6, a new fireworks display was mounted in honor of the King.